pdevito3/craftsman/README.md

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

-✅ Users and Roles Managed in each Boundary (AuthN still separate)
+✅ Users and Roles managed in each boundary (AuthN still separate)

 🚧 React Cleanup